alienyst/alnas-docx/README.md

 The Docx Report Generator is a module that helps you create reports using only a .docx template and Jinja syntax.

-This module is inspired by [Report Xlsx](https://apps.odoo.com/apps/modules/16.0/report_xlsx).
+This module inspired from [Report Xlsx](https://apps.odoo.com/apps/modules/16.0/report_xlsx).

 ## Prerequisites